agilecoding/DrinkVendingMachine/README.md

 6. Write the minimum Glue code to implement the Step definition class to pass the feature file -Green
 7. Refactor the feature file, Step Definitions, Glue Code –Yellow
 8. Re-run the feature file and see everything pass - Green

-Note: Project was comitted in stages corresponding to Steps 1 - 8